Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-3/_posts/2017-01-13-variables.md

 # Variables

 Alert!
 Technical term.
-Variables which I am sure you have seen before can seem a little daunting, vague or both.
+Variables which I am sure you have seen before can seem a little daunting, vague, or both.
 Variables are nothing more than names that can hold values.
 We are going to create a score variable so that we can keep track of our score when we collide with something.

 Watch this video to see how to create a variable.